eclipse-cyclonedds/cyclonedds/docs/manual/options.md

  * minimal: only one participant has built-in endpoints.

 The default is writers, as this is thought to be compliant and reasonably efficient.
 Minimal may or may not be compliant but is most efficient, and full is inefficient but certain to be compliant.
-See also Internal/ConservativeBuiltinReaderStartup.

 The default value is: "writers".